mozey/ts/store/README.md

 ## stripecart

-Usually an e-commerce website will have the following components
+Usually an e-commerce website consists of the following
 - Web (and or app) user interface
 - Inventory management
 - Payment processing